Expressing Your Milk – Helpful Equipment

 Mothers who plan to be away from their babies for some feedings, or whose babies aren’t able to vigorously feed at the breast yet, will need to rent or purchase an appropriate pump.
 While it is possible to hand-express milk, a pump can be useful to help empty the breasts and maintain adequate milk production.

 Many types of pumps are available, and your choice will depend on your needs.
 Some are simple handheld pumps that are useful for very infrequent pumping.
 These are operated manually.
-Several good mini-electric or battery-operated pumps also can be purchased; these are especially useful for full-time working moms.
+Several good small electric or battery-operated pumps also can be purchased; these are especially useful for full-time working moms.

-If you need to express your milk very frequently, especially if you are separated from your infant for a prolonged period of time, you may need to rent a hospital-grade electric pump to maintain full milk production.
+If you need to express your milk very frequently, especially if you are separated from your infant for a prolonged period of time or have a premature or sick infant, you may need to rent a hospital-grade electric pump to maintain full milk production.
 These pumps automatically cycle suction with release of suction—similar to a baby’s sucking action.
 Hospital-grade pumps express milk most efficiently and don’t burn out from frequent use.
 Because they are much more expensive, these pumps are usually rented, not purchased.

 Your health insurance will often cover the purchase or rental of a pump, so be sure to ask.